 |Canon 1D Mark II N« »||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 |Canon 1D Mark II« »||APS-H||8.2||3504||2336||-||22.3||11.1||1003||66||Canon 1D Mark II|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 1D Mark IV indeed provides for movie recording, while the 1Ds Mark II does not.
 The highest resolution format that the 1D Mark IV can use is 1080/30p.

 Feature comparison: Canon 1Ds Mark II vs 1D Mark IV

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 1D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1Ds Mark II has a higher magnification than the one of the 1D Mark IV (0.70x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark II and Canon 1D Mark IV in connection with corresponding information for a sample of similar cameras.